casper-network/docs-archive/theory/economics.rst

 reduce volatility in prices, it makes little sense to set the floor in CLX whose price in fiat is expectedly volatile, especially in the first few years following the launch.
-To this end, it is imperative to have the price floor denominated in CLX, but set in fiat.
+To this end, it is imperative to have the price floor denominated in CLX but set in fiat.
 The baseline is that a single CLX transfer between two accounts costs $0.05.

 A successful implementation of this system requires a reliable on-chain feed of